pcharszewski/hello-world-sandbox/README.md

 # hello-world-sandbox
-my git-hub learning repository for ideas, sandbox, etc.
+my git-hub learning experience, a repository for ideas, sandbox, to get practice, etc.